awto/effectfuljs/README.md

 There is interfaces hierarchy __Functor__ <- __Applicative__ <- ___Monad__.
 Functor allows
 only changing its inner value of effectful value.
 Applicative allows combining several effectful values into one, and Monad is the most generic one allows changing structure of effectful value depending on inner value.
-In mfjs the main corresponding functions for the interfaces are `mapply`, `M.arr`, `mbind` respectively.
+In effectful the main corresponding functions for the interfaces are `mapply`, `M.arr`, `mbind` respectively.